ChristianIsaacTran/knight-travails-TOP/README.md

 # new plan:
-Like the node factories I made in the last projects, I am going to make an object that has a visited property and a "parent" pointer property so that I can retrace the steps.
+Like the node factories I made in the last projects, I am going to make an object that has a "parent" pointer property so that I can retrace the steps.
-Printing out the BFS steps aren't going to give me the shortest path order, I need to keep track of what steps I took to get to EVERY node.
+Printing out the BFS steps isn't going to give me the shortest path order, I need to keep track of what steps I took to get to EVERY node when I generate new steps.
+So the plan is:

+1. start with given position
+2. add the given position to our visited list because we are currently visiting it while generating new steps
+3. when generating new steps from the origin position, make sure to assign EVERY new step's parent vertex to be the position I am calculating from
+4. enqueue the steps that are valid.
+If a generated step is out of bounds or in our visited list, then it is invalid so do not enqueue
+5. get new step from queue and repeat steps 2-5 until we reach the end of the queue or found the end position during traversal

+Doing it this way will BFS through ALL possible steps up until we reach the end point, then we can form our shortest route through iterating through the parent steps backwards since they all link to each other (like a linked list).
+Make sure to reverse the list after iteration since we are going from the end to the beginning when going through the parent vertex properties.